Estimate your annual taxes

 Capital gains refer to investment income that arises in relation to stocks, bonds or real estate.
 Hong Kong does not impose any capital gains tax.

 Inheritance tax or estate duty is a tax on the total market value of a person’s assets (cash and non-liquid assets) at the time of his/her death.
 Estate Duty in Hong Kong has been abolished since February 2006.

 The year of assessment runs from April 1 through March 31 of the following year.
 IRD sends out individual tax returns by May 1.
 Tax returns normally have to be submitted within one month from the date of issue.

-Note that even if you do not have any income to report, you still need to declare zero income in your tax form.
-A married couple can elect to receive a joint assessment, if the single assessment based on their combined income results in a lesser tax liability.
+If you are a sole-proprietor of a business, you can file the returns within 3 months from the date of issue.
 You can choose to file your returns online or by postal mail.
 After you have filed your returns, you will receive your ‘Notice of Assessment’ or tax bill from the Inland Revenue Department.
 The tax bill will indicate the amount of tax you are liable to pay for the given year of assessment.
 It will also state the provisional salaries tax payable for the succeeding year of assessment.

 If you disagree with the tax bill, you need to inform the tax department within 30 days from the issue date of your tax bill and state your reasons for objection.
 Notwithstanding any notice of objection lodged by you, tax must be paid on or before the due date specified in the notice of assessment.

 The Commissioner of Inland Revenue may impose penalties or issue an estimated assessment if there is a delay in filing the return.

 A well-regulated yet simple tax system and low personal income tax rates have increased Hong Kong’s competitiveness in the region and it remains an attractive relocation destination for foreign professionals.